 Sudden hearing loss can also be a symptom of other serious health issues, and this should be discussed further with the client’s GP.

-If you or a loved one lose a significant amount of your hearing suddenly (up to a 3 day period), please contact us immediately on 4952 4649 to book a hearing test.
+If you or a loved one lose a significant amount of hearing quickly (suddenly or over a period of up to 3 days), please contact us immediately on 4952 4649 to book a hearing test.
 Please mention that you have experienced a sudden hearing loss, and we will arrange for your hearing to be tested urgently.

 Find out more about Mackay Hearing at mackayhearing.com.au or call 4952 4649.